Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/querydsl/README.md

-Spring Data XAP - Querydsl support
+Spring Data Gigaspaces - Querydsl support
 ==================================

 > This example runs using Querydsl code, to compile it you will require `Q...` classes for POJOs.
 To generate them, simply execute next maven command in project root: `mvn clean install`